-1 Project Name Hale Ho'omalu Family Center Expansion Renovations Project (Ph.
-1) Target Area Island of Kauai Goals Supported PF-1 Needs Addressed Community Development Needs - Public Facilities Funding CDBG: \$230,545 Description Hale Ho'omalu Family Center Expansion Renovations Project (Ph.
-1) (\$230,545.00), CFS Real Property, Inc. will rehabilitate and make ADA improvements to enhance and expand the facility that supports family programs, services and community activities that directly benefit low- to moderate-income individuals, households and families.
+Description Hale Ho'omalu Family Center Expansion Renovations Project (Ph.
+II) (\$159,170), CFS Real Property, Inc. will rehabilitate and make ADA improvements to enhance and expand the facility that supports family programs, services and community activities that directly benefit low-to moderate-income individuals, households and families.
 The activity is eligible under 24 CFR 570.201(c), matrix 03.
-Additionally, this activity is eligible under 24 CFR 570.208(a)(2)(B), limited clientele or LMC.
+Additionally, this activity meets the CDBG national objective at 24 CFR 570.208(a)(2)(B), limited clientele or LMC.
 CFSRP will obtain data to determine total family size and income utilizing the County's policy on the Use of Self-Certification to verify that the percentage of low- to moderate-income beneficiaries are at least 51%.
-This is an existing service with a quantifiable increase in level of service.
-Other leveraged funds: \$0; (orig. funding \$176,760.00)Amendment 2 - August 2022: \$53,785.00 (RLFs) were added to the project to cover higher and unforeseen construction costs; decreased goal to serve from 850 to 250 LMC.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 250 LMC Location Description 4-1112 Kuhio Hwy, Kapaa, HI 96746 Planned Activities Hale Ho'omalu Family Center Expansion Renovations Project (Ph.
-1) - CFS Real Property, Inc. will rehabilitate and make ADA improvements to enhance and expand the facility that supports family programs, services and community activities that directly benefit low- to moderate-income individuals, households and families.
-2 Project Name Kealaula at Pua Loke Photovoltaic Project Target Area Island of Kauai Goals Supported PF-2 Needs Addressed Community Development Needs - Public Facilities
+Other leveraged funds: \$0.
+Amendment 1 (minor) - February 2023: decreased goal to serve from 850 to 250.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 250 low- to moderate-income individuals and families Location Description 4-1112 Kuhio Hwy., Kapaa, HI 96746 Planned Activities Hale Ho'omalu Family Center Expansion Renovations Project (Ph.
+II) (\$159,170), CFS Real Property, Inc. will rehabilitate and make ADA improvements to enhance and expand the facility that supports family programs, services and community activities that directly benefit low-to moderate-income individuals, households and families.
+3 Project Name Waimea Canyon Park ADA Improvements Target Area Island of Kauai Goals Supported PF-1 Needs Addressed Community Development Needs - Public Facilities Funding CDBG: \$513,214